kubos/kubos-old/docs/architecture-overview.rst

 Core Services
 ~~~~~~~~~~~~~

 The Core Services are all the services that provide critical Flight Software capability.
-Any service that does not interact with hardware or not specific to a mission falls within this category.
-Each of these services are discussed in the Services section found :doc:`here <services/index>`.
+Any service that does not interact with hardware or is not specific to a mission falls within this category.
+Each of these services are discussed in the Services section found :doc:`here <services/core-services>`.

 Mission Specific Code
 ~~~~~~~~~~~~~~~~~~~~~